France raises pressure on Saudi over Khashoggi disappearance

-PARIS (Reuters) - France’s foreign ministry said on Friday that it had asked Saudi Arabian authorities to provide transparent and detailed answers over the fate of veteran Saudi journalist Jamal Khashoggi after he disappeared in Turkey.
+PARIS (Reuters) - France demanded on Friday that Saudi Arabian authorities provide detailed and truthful answers over the fate of veteran Saudi journalist Jamal Khashoggi, who disappeared in Turkey over a week ago.

+France, whose ambassador to Saudi met Foreign Minister Adel al-Jubeir on Thursday, has been hitherto guarded in its reaction.
+Paris and Riyadh enjoy close diplomatic ties and commercial relations spanning energy to finance and arms.

 “The disappearance of Jamal Khashoggi in Istanbul ... has raised serious questions about his fate.
 France asks that the facts be clearly established and that all those who can contribute to the truth fully contribute to it,” Foreign ministry spokeswoman Agnes Von der Muhll said in a statement.